garima-mahato/END2/Session10-3rdHandson-LanguageTranslationusingSeq2SeqwithAttention/Readme.md

 ![](https://raw.githubusercontent.com/garima-mahato/END2/main/Session10-3rdHandson-LanguageTranslationusingSeq2SeqwithAttention/assets/imp1.PNG)

-1) LSTM and Bi-directional LSTMs can be used instead of RNN
+1) LSTM and Bi-directional LSTMs can be used instead of RNN. ([Reference paper](https://aclanthology.org/W17-5708.pdf))

 2) Adam optimizer can be used instead of SGD